thoughtspot/rest-api-sdk/Java/doc/controllers/user.md

 # Remove Groups From User

 To programmatically remove groups from an existing ThoughtSpot user, use this API endpoint.
 The API removes only the user association.
-It does not delete the user or group from the Thoughtspot system At least one of User Id or username is mandatory.
+It does not delete the user or group from the Thoughtspot system.
+At least one of user id or username is mandatory.
 When both are given, then user id will be considered.

 ```java
 CompletableFuture<Boolean> removeGroupsFromUserAsync(